peterbabulik/Gemma3b-on-Android-/README.md

 ## Prerequisites

 *   You must have completed the steps in ([part1](#part1)) and ([part2](#part2))
-*   Node.js and npm must be installed within the in Termux.
+*  GIT and Node.js and npm must be installed within the in Termux.

     ```bash
-    apt install nodejs
+    apt install nodejs git
     ```

 *   Ollama must be running with Gemma 3:1b downloaded.